A Simple Guide to Wines of Umbria

 • Expect to spend ~$40

 The other DOCG wine of Umbria.
-A very special red grape grows in Umbria around the small hillside village of Montefalco.
-The grape is called Sagrantino and, according to a study by the Edmund Mach Foundation, it may contain the highest amount of polyphenols (antioxidants) of any red wine, anywhere.
-The study compared Sagrantino to Cabernet Sauvignon, Nebbiolo and Tannat (among others) and found that it had more tannins than any of the other wines tested.
+A very special red grape grows in Umbria around the tiny hillside village of Montefalco.
+The grape is Sagrantino, and according to a study by the Edmund Mach Foundation, it may contain the highest amount of polyphenols (antioxidants) of any red wine, anywhere.
+The study comparing Sagrantino to Cabernet Sauvignon and Nebbiolo to Tannat (among others), and found that it had more tannins than any of the other wines tested.
 The structure in Sagrantino’s tannin is similar to that of pure cocoa, whose health benefits are well known.
 Sagrantino wines that are cellared properly can age for 30+ years.

 Tasting Notes

-Deep opaque color with notes of black plum, cocoa powder, blackberry sauce, violet, vanilla and sage.
-On the palate it’s bold with notes of black fruits, minerals, and bitter greens with exceptionally high tannin.
-The tannins build on your palate over the course of drinking a glass so be sure to enjoy with aged cheeses, roast boar, braised beans or something with enough proteins to balance it.
+Deep opaque color with notes of black plum, cocoa powder, blackberry sauce, violet, vanilla, and sage.
+On the palate, it’s bold, with notes of black fruits, minerals, and bitter greens, and it has exceptionally high tannin.
+The tannins build on your palate over the course of drinking a glass, so be sure to enjoy it with aged cheeses, roast boar, braised beans, or something with enough proteins to balance it.

-Passito: There is also a dessert wine style of this wine called Montefalco Sagrantino Passito made using partially dried Sagrantino grapes.
+Passito: There is also a dessert wine style of this wine called Montefalco Sagrantino Passito, which is made using partially dried Sagrantino grapes.
 Wines burst with dark berry flavors and nuttiness.
 The sweetness balances Sagrantino’s rigorous tannin.

 robinson-montefalco-rosso-sangiovese-winefolly